 - Shoulders-waist-hips proportion is approximately 4-2-4

-Shopping tips: This is the most proportioned body type and can wear almost any type of suit.
+Shopping tips: This is the most proportioned body type and can wear almost any type of suit, even a bbw bikini.
 Since you have larger breasts, though, make sure the top has lots of support; underwire or a sports bra top for those who prefer wire-free styles.

 - The lower stomach, buttocks and back of the hips have the most weight

 - Waist is a sloping outline versus the rounder one of an apple

 Shopping tips: Call attention to your shapely arms and legs with brighter patterns near them and camouflage your midsection and back hips with darker colors.